3liz/lizmap-docker-compose/README.md

 ### Linux

-In command shell configure the environment
+In a shell, configure the environment:
 ```
 make configure
 ```